radical-cybertools/ROSE/docs/index.md

 ## What is ROSE? 🌹

 The RADICAL Optimal & Smart-Surrogate Explorer (ROSE) toolkit is a framework designed to support the concurrent and adaptive execution of simulation, surrogate training, and selection tasks on High-Performance Computing (HPC) resources.
-ROSE is a Python package that provides tools for developing active learning methods for scientific applications.
+ROSE is a Python package that provides tools for developing active learning (AL) methods for scientific applications.
 It enables users to define simulation and surrogate training tasks and automatically manage their execution on HPC resources.

 ROSE also includes tools to facilitate the selection of the most effective surrogate model for a given simulation based on performance metrics.